-But local, national, and international business has not ground to a halt.
+Local, national, and international business have not ground to a halt because of COVID-19.
 There’s been an incredible amount of resilience and initiative in finding quick and clever ways to overcome all the challenges the virus has put up.
 From the growth of products like Zoom to event platforms like Meetup adapting to allow the booking of online events, tech has played a leading role.
 So can tech get tourist attractions back on track too?

 Freefall and bounce back

 Travel and tourism are two global industries that have been among the heaviest hit since the pandemic took hold.
 With many countries restricting air travel to slow the spread of the virus, the impact has seen scheduled airline flights freefall by a whopping 50% from January - July 2020.

 As a result, global revenue for travel and tourism in 2020 has fallen by almost 35% from 2019 to a little over $447Bn.
 The UK has also felt the effects in a big way.
 According to predicted figures from Visit Britain, inbound tourism for the UK (as at June 2020) is set to fall by 59%, while domestic tourism spend, even accounting for much of the hospitality sector reopening in early July, is forecast to be down by almost 50%.

 Following a push by the media and travel sector, the rise of the UK staycation continues to gather pace.
 Devon and Cornwall both top the lists of preferred destinations, so there are signs we can lessen the COVID impact.
 In fact, our own Ocean City of Plymouth looks set to bounce back quickest in a report covering 35 national cities.

 But getting people to visit tourist hotspots solves only half the problem – wherever they are in the world.
 Getting them to visit the attractions – and spending their hard-earned cash – poses another sizeable challenge.